jastaio/JavaTutorials/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 Happy coding!